Interactionless Inverse Reinforcement Learning: A Data-Centric Framework for Durable Alignment: The IIRL Paradigm

-where \(D_\text{neg}\) are negative samples that enable verification of low rewards in otherwise unconfirmed OOD regions, $g_\psi$ is a tunable monotonically increasing mapping function \cite{malomgre2025mixture}, mapping similarity into a reward, and a scaling factor $\beta$, decayable globally or locally via intrinsic motivation \cite{aubret2023information}.
-This objective encourages \emph{consistency}, assigning higher rewards to ID states than to OOD states, and \emph{generalization}, creating a smooth, navigable basin of attraction rather than a sparse, memorized one, as shown in Figure \ref{fig:flow} (right).
-Future research should look into augmenting the objective supporting robust learning \cite{goodfellow2014explaining, bai2021recent, poursaeed2021robustness, ziegler2022adversarial}, handling counterfactual context \cite{fu2019language, sumers2021learning, wu2018low}, or reducing distribution shift \cite{duchi2021statistics, arjovsky2019invariant, pmlrv139krueger21a, zheng2023improving}.
+where \(g_\psi\) is a tunable monotonically increasing mapping from the learned evaluative signal into reward \cite{malomgre2025mixture}, and \(\beta(s,t)\) is a time-varying deployment coefficient that may be decayed globally, or locally via intrinsic-motivation discounting \cite{aubret2023information}.
+When available, \(D_{\text{neg}}\) both improves contrastive learning and enables off-support validation.
+Without it, non-expert regions remain only implicitly negative.
+The resulting objective encourages both \emph{consistency}, by assigning a higher reward to in-distribution than out-of-distribution states, and \emph{generalization}, by learning a smooth reward landscape rather than a sparse memorized detector, as illustrated in Figure~\ref{fig:flow} (right).
+Future research should look into augmenting the objective to support robust learning \cite{goodfellow2014explaining, bai2021recent, poursaeed2021robustness, ziegler2022adversarial}, handling counterfactual context \cite{fu2019language, sumers2021learning, wu2018low}, or reducing distribution shift \cite{duchi2021statistics, arjovsky2019invariant, pmlrv139krueger21a, zheng2023improving}.

 Its modeling is modality-agnostic and supports causal context $R(s,c)$ \cite{zeng2024survey}.
 To guide exploration toward natural behaviors without altering the objective of the main task, we employ Dynamic Potential-Based Reward Shaping \cite{devlin2012dynamic}.
 Crucially, since the IIRL artifact $\Phi$ \cite{ng1999policy} continuously updates, the shaping reward takes the form of a time-dependent potential difference, $F_t(s, s') = \gamma\Phi_{t+1}(s') - \Phi_{t}(s)$.
 This structure ensures that, as the artifact evolves, it guides local behavior without altering the long-term optimal solution.
 Conversely, for inherently unsafe base policies, the artifact acts as a hard penalty, explicitly forcing deviation from unsafe trajectories.